-As a result of low initial valu ment rights, there is consid through project investment higher property values goin market's yield requirement Against the background of consequently rising yield re expected to decline in 2023
+As a result of low initial values for project properties and development rights, there is considerable potential for generating value through project investments.
+Improved cash flows will contribute to higher property values going forward.
+At the same time, the market's yield requirement is a factor that we cannot influence.
+Against the background of higher market interest rates and consequently rising yield requirements, property values are expected to decline in 2023.